midas-network/flu-scenario-modeling-hub_resources/README.md

 Repository containing code to process target flu data and auxiliary calibration datasets for Scenario Modeling Hub flu rounds.

-*The Flu Scenario Modeling Hub GitHub repository and website are under construction and should be available soon*

 ## License

 All source code specific to the overall project is available under an